 - Dry storage (no refrigeration required)

-- Strong survival over finished product shelf life
+- Strong survival over the finished product shelf life

 - Compatible with antibiotics